 The working mechanism of Gonadotrophins

-Luteinizing hormone (LH) and follicle hormone (FSH) are the two hormones that are produced by your body.
+Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are the two hormones that are produced by your body.
 Both play a vital role in stimulating the ovulation process in women.
 Gonadotrophins are given as injections to directly stimulate a woman’s ovaries to produce and ripen eggs.
 Most commonly, use gonadotropins FSH and LH.
 Both of these have been in use for a long time.
 These are known as human menopausal gonadotrophins (HMG).

-Treatment duration of gonadotrophins
+Treatment duration of gonadotropins

 If you are a woman and already ovulating, you can start the treatment at any time.
 If you are ovulating and undergoing IVF, you may be prescribed other hormonal treatments for the suppression of your natural menstrual cycle before you start injecting gonadotrophins.
 The treatment will continue for about 10 to 12 days each month.
-Your healthcare specialist will teach you how to inject these hormone trigger shots yourself to avoid traveling to the clinic every day.
+Your healthcare specialist will teach you how to inject these hormone trigger shots yourself to avoid travelling to the clinic every day.
 If you don’t want to administer the trigger shot yourself, you may show your partner how to inject the drug.
 But make sure you visit your healthcare specialist clinics regularly to monitor progress.
 During the treatment, your health care specialist will monitor when you are likely to ovulate.
-This means you will have frequent ultrasound scans that will conduct by using a probe inserted into your vagina to check your ovaries.
+This means you will have frequent ultrasound scans that will be conducted by using a probe inserted into your vagina to check your ovaries.
 These scans will not cause any discomfort.
 You may also need blood tests to check the hormone levels.
-Once you are found to have matured eggs, you will be prescribed HCG shots to complete the egg maturing and being released.
+Once you are found to have mature eggs, you will be prescribed HCG shots to complete the egg maturing and release them.

 Latest posts by Marie (see all)